bbaudry/swart-studio/penplotting/web_svg2gcode/README.md

 ## How to build

-- Build the project for web usage, `wasm-pack build --target web`
+- Build the project for web usage, `wasm-pack build --target web --no-pack --no-typescript --out-dir ../`
 - Collect the JS + Wasm code in the `pkg` folder

 ## How to use it